Ron Naaman: Enantiomeric Separation Using a Magnetic Substrate

 Enantiomeric separation is an essential process in the chemical and pharmaceutical industries.
 It is commonly assumed that the identification of chirality and enantioselectivity, both in nature and artificial systems, is related solely to spatial effects.
-Naaman's group identified that the interaction of chiral molecules with a magnetic substrate in a perpendicular direction is enantioselective.
+Naaman's group identified that the interaction of chiral molecules with a magnetic substrate magnetized in a perpendicular direction to its surface is enantioselective.
 When chiral molecules encounter a magnetic substrate, they become polarized.
 According to CISS, charge polarization is accompanied by spin polarization.
 When the spin orientation of the molecule becomes parallel to the spin orientation of the substrate, the interaction between the molecule and the substrate is not favored due to significant spin interactions.
 However, when the spin orientation is anti-parallel to the spin of the magnetic substrate, the interaction is favored due to minimal spin interaction.

 Naaman's group demonstrated enantioselective absorption in a resin mixture based on a thiolated oligopetide attached to a gold-coated ferromagnetic substrate.
 This enantioselective interaction between chiral molecules and magnetic substrates forms the basis for a chromatographic method for enantiomeric separation.
 The group's goal is to create a reusable column based on this principle.

 Spin-Dependent Electron Transport in Proteins

 Naaman is studying the role of spin in charge transfer processes in protein molecules.
 This research has implications for understanding spin-dependent interactions and the effect of magnetic fields on electron conduction across biotic-abiotic interfaces in nature and biotechnological systems.

 As part of this, his group is investigating multi-heme cytochromes located on bacterial cell surfaces.
 It is known that multi-heme cytochromes and other biomolecules, such as OmcA, function as long-range electron conductors (over distances greater than 10 nanometers) connecting intracellular reactions to external surfaces.
-Using the aforementioned technique, Naaman aims to demonstrate that electron transport in these systems is spin-selective.
+Using the aforementioned technique, Naaman demonstrated that electron transport in these systems is spin-selective.